 There is a notion that caring for the earth is an assignment for liberal, tree-hugging nature lovers.
 On the flipside, the perception is that many Christians are less interested in environmental issues, as their sentiments at times expose “creation care”.The Christian worldview holds that God “made the earth” (Genesis 2: 4).
-Making involves thought… Click To Tweet
+Making involves thought and design and purpose Click To Tweet

 The old Christian spiritual proclaimed, “This world is not my home, I’m just a passin’ through.”
 Many have used that as an anthem to abdicate responsibility for this world.
 Others have used the supposed world-ending, apocalyptic passages of the Bible to advocate for their own laissez-faire attitude.

 But one cannot glean a lack of interest for the care of the earth from the Christian worldview.
 In fact, the first decree to human beings in the Genesis narrative was to “subdue” the earth (Genesis 1:28).
 The word ‘subdue’ does not grant permission for human beings to do whatever we want with or to the earth.
 It’s actually about taming and managing nature and not letting it get out of control, rather than exploiting it for selfish gain.